-Catching COVID gives you ‘durable’ protection from virus, but for how long?
+UW study: Catching COVID gives you ‘durable’ protection from virus

 The research didn’t examine data on the newer omicron XBB variant or its sublineages.
 The omicron XBB.1.5 variant is the most dominant in the U.S., Centers for Disease Control and Prevention data shows.

-“Vaccination is the safest way to acquire immunity, whereas acquiring natural immunity must be weighed against the risks of severe illness and death associated with the initial infection,” Dr. Stephen Lim, lead study author and a professor at the University of Washington’s Department of Health Metrics Sciences, said in a statement.
+“Vaccination is the safest way to acquire immunity, whereas acquiring natural immunity must be weighed against the risks of severe illness and death associated with the initial infection,” Stephen Lim, lead study author and a professor at the University of Washington’s Department of Health Metrics Sciences, said in a statement.

-If a person was previously infected with a COVID-19 variant other than omicron, the protection against a subsequent omicron infection was significantly lower, the research noted.
+If a person was previously infected with a coronavirus variant other than omicron, the protection against a subsequent omicron infection was significantly lower, the research noted.

 However, if a person was previously infected with omicron, there was a higher chance of being protected against a future omicron infection — but not for the BA.4 and BA.5 subvariants, researchers wrote.
 This confirms the “greater immune escape” linked with these particular subvariants.